-With the political unrest and tragic shootings in our country, Hershey Felder’s tribute to Irving Berlin, Hershey Felder as Irving Berlin couldn’t come at a better time.
+With the political unrest and tragic shootings in our country, Hershey Felder’s tribute to Irving Berlin, couldn’t come at a better time.
 It makes a statement—Berlin was an immigrant—and Felder tells Berlin’s his rags-to-riches story–from his journey from poverty to his stardom as an inimitable American composer.
-Hershey Felder as Irving Berlin runs through March 19th at Seattle Repertory Theatre.
+The show runs through March 19th at Seattle Repertory Theatre.

 Irving Berlin was an American composer and lyricist, widely considered one of the greatest songwriters of the 20th century and in the Great American Songbook.
 Felder’s performance unfolds as reminiscence by Berlin’s younger self for and to his 101-year-old self.
 Set in a Berlin’s townhouse, carolers can be heard singing White Christmas outside.
 Greeting the audience as those warblers, Felder-as-Berlin recounts the story of his life, tragedies and triumphs alike, which in turns cues up the songs.

 Directed by Trevor Hay, Felder performs the composer’s most popular and enduring songs, from his early 1911 Alexander’s Ragtime Band to Always, Blue Skies, to Puttin’ on the Ritz (which Fred Astaire danced to in a 1938.)
 Felder does an impression of the great Ethel Merman belting out There’s No Business Like Show Business as well as Bing Crosby singing White Christmas.
 There are also film clips of Al Jolson mugging his way through Blues Skies, and the debonair dancer Fred Astaire hoofing it to Cheek to Cheek.

 Born Israel Isidore Baline in 1888, Berlin’s family fled Russia in 1893 to escape religious persecution and immigrated to America when he was five years old.